EmmanuelCorrales/emmanuelcorrales.github.io/_drafts/2016-12-04-upload-images-to-amazon-s3-with-paperclip-on-rails.md

 categories: ruby rails s3 amazon web services
 tags: [ ruby, rails, s3, amazon web services, figaro, imagemagick, fog, paperclip ]
 ---
-<p>Sometimes uploading files to your server's local filesystem is not enough due to some constraints like a limited disk space or bandwidth and potential security issues caused by allowing users to upload files to your server.
-Most developers prefer to upload their files to Amazon S3.</p>
+<p>Sometimes uploading files to your server's local filesystem is not enough due
+to some constraints like a limited disk space and potential security issues caused by allowing users to upload files to your server.
+Using third party services like Amazon S3 for file storage is a good way to solve these issues.
+I decided to use the
+<a href="https://github.com/thoughtbot/paperclip">Paperclip</a> gem to implement
+this functionality on my Rails app.</p>

 <h2>Setup Amazon S3</h2>
 <p>This article does not cover setting up an Amazon S3 bucket.
 This article assumes that you have
 already setup your Amazon S3 bucket and familiar with your AWS credentials.
-You should know your bucket's name, host name, AWS access id, AWS secret access key and AWS region.</p>
+You should know your Amazon S3 bucket's name, access id, secret access key and region.</p>
 <br/>

-<h2>Products app</h2>
+<h2>Demo app</h2>
 <p>I'll demonstrate how to upload files to S3 with
 <a href="https://github.com/thoughtbot/paperclip">Paperclip</a>
-on Rails by building a simple photos app.
+on Rails by building a simple demo app.
 You can download the source code
 <a href="https://github.com/EmmanuelCorrales/rails-paperclip-s3-example">here</a>.</p>

 <p>Create a new rails project by executing the command below.</p>